davebally/TSQL-Smells/README.md

 Whitelisting of objects is supported with extended properties.
 Add to you project a script which sets the name of WhiteList against an object to be ignored.
 For example :

 EXEC sys.sp_addextendedproperty @name=N’WhiteList’, @value=N’Ignore’ , @level0type=N’SCHEMA’,@level0name=N’dbo’, @level1type=N’PROCEDURE’,@level1name=N’WhiteListTestProc’

+Further install instructions can be found on my blog here : http://dataidol.com/davebally/2015/03/23/getting-out-of-the-ground-with-tsql-smells/